 To receive our support, all you need to do is fill in our online registration form to tell us a bit more about yourself.
 We will follow up with a call and an initial appointment (either face-to-face, over the phone or on Zoom) where we will help you to come up with a wellbeing plan to help you achieve your specific goals and objectives.

 If you feel you are experiencing a mental health crisis and can no longer cope, you can visit one of our Safe Haven crisis support services where you will be seen by a mental health professional and clinician who can support you, either face-to-face or online.
 Our Safe Haven services are located in Aldershot, Epsom, Guildford, Redhill and Woking.
+Please note there is a Young Adult Safe Haven in Guildford for anyone aged 18-25.
 Alternatively, visit our Crisis Support page where we’ve listed local and national mental health helplines.

 Refer someone you know